 Have you ever looked at your audience insights?
 You can locate them up at the top left, under the “Analytics” tab.

 Your audience insights will show you quite a bit of valuable info about your audience, from demographic information, age/gender, the device they use, and most importantly, their interests.

 The categories and interests can be hard to wrap your head around so I’ll walk you through how I look at it.

 Pinterest will default to sorting the categories by “Affinity” which is how I like to view it too.
 Affinity is the measurement of how interested your audience is in a particular topic compared to the rest of Pinterest users.
 If the category with the highest affinity is aligned with your niche, then you have built and attracted the right audience here on Pinterest.
 If it doesn’t, then it probably means you have boards that are unrelated to your niche (i.e. recipe boards but you are a web designer) and that is the content people are engaging with.

 TIP: Move any boards that are unrelated to your niche to secret so you can still access them.
+OR better yet, keep a personal account for your non-business content.
 Focus on creating and pinning to a variety of boards relating to what your ideal audience would be searching for.

 It takes time to curate your ideal audience so I will generally only look at my audience insights once every month or even once a quarter.

 Previously, you may remember seeing “Monthly Viewers” on the main page of your Pinterest account.
 It reported how many people saw your pins in the last 30 days.
 This has been updated to report “Monthly Views” now and it represents the number of impressions, or times your Pins were on screen, in the last 30 days.
 This includes Pins you’ve published as well as Pins others have saved from your claimed domain or accounts (YT, Etsy, IG, and verified domains).